-Thankfully, pop-up windows aren’t as widespread as they were in the past, but they are still used in some legitimate websites.
-Be very cautious when entering information into these windows as there have been many cases of phishing attacks occurring in pop-ups while masquerading as a genuine part of the main website.
+Thankfully, pop-up windows aren’t as widespread as they were in the past, but they are still used on some legitimate websites.
+Be very cautious when entering information into these windows.
+There have been many cases of phishing attacks occurring in pop-ups while masquerading as a genuine part of the main website.
 Google Chrome, Firefox, and Microsoft Edge all have built-in settings for blocking pop-ups.

 What to Do If You Suspect a Phishing Attack

 If you get an email or a text message that asks you to click on a link or open an attachment, answer this question: Do I have an account with the company or know the person that contacted me?